Sj-Amani/Practical_Behavioral_Cloning/README.md

 The comma.ai model specified dropout layers and their associated drop probabilities used here.

-Loss results:
+Loss Results:
 For training the model, the epochs number and batch size were 10 and 16, repectively.
 During the training, the training and validation loss calculations show a decreasing trend:

 ![loss_results](results/loss_results.png)

-Testing Your Network:
+Testing The Network:
-Once you're satisfied that the model is making good predictions on the training and validation sets, you can test your model by launching the simulator and entering autonomous mode.
+Once we're satisfied that the model is making good predictions on the training and validation sets, we can test the model by launching the simulator and entering autonomous mode.
 For testing, I just test the model on the simulator but you can define a test model for your self if you want.
-Please note that durig the test, if your model has low mean squared error on the training and validation sets but is driving off the track, this could be because of the data collection process.
-It's important to feed the network examples of good driving behavior so that the vehicle stays in the center and recovers when getting too close to the sides of the road.
+Please note that during the test, if your model has low mean squared error on the training and validation sets but is driving off the track, this could be because of the data collection process.
+It's important to feed the network examples of good driving behavior so that the car stays in the center and recovers when getting too close to the sides of the road.

 References: